Skip to main content

 • Ensuring the appropriate approvals have been obtained.

-• Educating College staff on all other matters related to this policy and related procedures.
+• Providing education to College employees on matters related to this policy and related procedures.

 Procedures/Forms

-• Bill of Sale and Release of Liability Form
+• Bill of Sale and Release of Liability Forms

 • Financial Reporting and Safekeeping of Capital Assets Procedures